 Miyagi takes Daniel to his home to begin his training.
 Out in front of the house are a dozen classic American cars.
 Miyagi tells Daniel that they'll have to make a pact: Miyagi will instruct Daniel and his student will not question his method.
 When Daniel agrees, Miyagi hands Daniel a sponge and orders him to wash and wax all the cars.
-Miyagi's instructions are very specific; Daniel will only use the sponge and waxing by moving his hands and arms in wide circles.
+Miyagi's instructions are very specific; Daniel will only use the sponge and waxing cloths by moving his hands and arms in wide circles.
 He will also breathe deeply, in through his nose & out through his mouth.
 In the weeks that follow, Miyagi gives Daniel further chores to complete with similar instructions on technique: sanding a walkway that leads around Miyagi's backyard (landscaped to be a Japanese garden), staining the fence that surrounds his property and painting his house.
 With each new chore, Daniel's frustration grows at the seeming lack of any karate training and Miyagi's minimal praise of his work.
 One night, after finishing the painting of Miyagi's house, Daniel expresses his frustration to his teacher.
 Miyagi tells Daniel to show him how he washed and polished the cars.
 When Daniel tells him his shoulder aches too much, Miyagi uses acupressure to relieve the tension and orders Daniel to show him the motions he'd been using to do the chores.
-Daniel quickly realizes that the chores (which are essentially Daniel's "fee" for the lessons) were also practice for defensive moves, exercises to build muscle tone and build his reflexes.
+Daniel quickly realizes that the chores (which are essentially Daniel's "fee" for the lessons) were also practice for defensive moves, exercises to build muscle tone, his reflexes and proper breathing technique.
 After a few minutes of practice, Miyagi suddenly yells and throws several punches and kicks at Daniel, all of which Daniel blocks easily.
 Miyagi also shows Daniel how to bow to his opponent, making sure Daniel looks his opponent in the eye, both for defense and to convey respect.

 Daniel goes on his first official date with Ali.
 When he arrives, driven by Lucille, at Ali's house, he finds that her parents are quite wealthy and live in Beverly Hills.
 Daniel is incredibly nervous and embarrassed, especially when Lucille's car stalls and they have to push-start it.
 However, the date with Ali is enjoyable and his embarrassment melts.